Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - TMs in OW are in a yellow ball, megastones glitter
 - Move relearner can teach moves from pre-evos
 - Added a teleporter in Lanette's house, triggers trade evolutions
+- Added Rocket & Boss trainer classes, with the rocket battle transition from crytaldust
+- Can choose any starter from the 8 first generation by pressing L or R to change pocket during starter selection
+- Brendan/May gives 30 cherrish balls after obtaining the pokedex instead of 5 pokeballs
 - More to be added

 ## TODO